CDAC-lab/leap-ai.info/content/leap/_index.en.md

 menuTitle = "LEAP"
 +++

-# Overview
+# LEAP
-LEAP (La Trobe Energy AI Platform) is a La Trobe University's flagship AI project for achieving net zero carbon emissions by 2029.
-The project is designed, developed, and deployed as a “Living AI Lab” by the Centre for Data Analytics and Cognition (CDAC), La Trobe’s leading research center for fundamental and applied AI research.
+LEAP (La Trobe Energy AI Platform) is La Trobe University's flagship AI project for achieving net zero carbon emissions by 2029.
+The project is designed, developed, and deployed as a “Living AI Lab” by the Centre for Data Analytics and Cognition (CDAC), La Trobe’s leading research centre for fundamental and applied AI research.

-# What is La Trobe's Net Zero Emissions Goal?
+# La Trobe's Net Zero Emissions Goal
-La Trobe University aims to achieve Net Zero emissions by 2029, becoming the first Victorian university to reach this milestone.
-The ambitious program covers:
+La Trobe University aims to achieve Net Zero emissions by 2029, becoming the first Victorian University to reach this milestone.
+The program covers:

 - **Campus Coverage**: 267 hectares (660 acres) across 5 campuses, encompassing over 100 buildings and spaces.
 - **Large Scale Projects**: 20 significant projects across the university focusing on: